ParadoxAlarmInterface/pai/README.md

 ##### For IP150 firmware > 4.0 if you connect via Paradox Cloud (SWAN)
 - **SITE ID**
 - **Email registered in the site**

+We do not recommend using SWAN because of https://github.com/CriticalSecurity/paradox

+## Firmware Upgrade WARNING:
+**Do not upgrade EVO firmware versions to 7.50.000+ if you use Serial connection.
+Process is irreversible!
+Paradox introduces serial communication encryption which most probably will break our PAI ability to talk to the panel.**

 ## How to use
 See [wiki](https://github.com/ParadoxAlarmInterface/pai/wiki/Installation)